ibigsnet/SCVR-Config/README.txt

-updated to force borderless and vsync off modes, more updates to come!
+Updated to now give additional optional resolutions, should you want more options.
+I think I'm done working on this for a bit, there was enough changes to the code, that I'm just going to call it 2.0.
 This will probably ultimately be merged with the Kaglaaz's SCVR-Settings program.

 Feel free to create a desktop shortcut so that you can switch between resolutions easily.

-Version 1.1
+Version 2.0

 Special thanks to Cachi, Kaglaaz <3